monguri/RTXMG/README.md

 ## Overview

-RTX Mega Geometry (RTXMG) is a DX12 code sample that shows how to use NvAPI to quickly build ray-tracing acceleration structures for subdivision surfaces with structured clusters.
+RTX Mega Geometry (RTX MG) is a DX12 code sample that shows how to use NvAPI to quickly build ray-tracing acceleration structures for subdivision surfaces with structured clusters.
 It contains a reference HLSL path tracing demo app that can be used as a learning tool to begin integration with your own graphics engine.